Thyroid Eye Disease

 The steroids made my eyes much more comfortable.
 Can't I just continue taking them?

-Steroid therapy may be effective in halting the inflammatory phase of thyroid orbitopathy and partially shrinking the muscle swelling.
+Steroid therapy may be effective in halting the inflammatory phase of dysthyroid orbitopathy and partially shrinking the muscle swelling.
 This can sometimes treat pressure on the optic nerve and restore vision.
 Steroid side effects are very common and increase with longer durations of treatment.
 Sometimes radiation therapy or surgery needs to be an alternative to long term steroid use.
-If you are TAKING STEROIDS / PREDNISONE, DO NOT stop the medication all of a sudden as this can make you quite ill.
-If you physician feels you are ready to come off the medication, this must be done slowly in a stepwise fashion to prevent illness.
+If you are taking steroids/ Prednisone, DO NOT SUDDENLY STOP the medication, as this can make you quite ill.
+If your physician feels you are ready to come off the medication, this must be done slowly, in a stepwise fashion, to prevent illness.

 Why can't you fix my eyelids now?

 Usually eyelids are the final touch of the surgical rehabilitation of TRO.
-To avoid extra surgeries and excess scar tissue, the eyelids are address after surgery for the orbit and eye muscles as both of these procedures can affect the eyelid position.
-Sometimes minor eyelid procedures to help the eye close properly are done sooner to preserve the health of the eye’s surface (especially here in Calgary where the air is SO dry)
+To avoid extra surgeries and excess scar tissue, the eyelids are addressed after surgery for the orbit and eye muscles, as both of these procedures can affect the eyelid position.
+Sometimes minor eyelid procedures to help the eye close properly are done sooner to preserve the health of the eye’s surface (especially here in Calgary where the air is very dry).

 Can you put my eyes back where they were?

 We can reduce the bulging of your eyes by doing orbital decompressive surgery.
 This is major surgery and involves removing soft tissue and bone from the orbit.
 It often requires an overnight stay in hospital and can be quite sore.
 We usually reserve this type of surgery for patients who are at high risk for permanent vision loss due to pressure buildup in the orbit.
-There are side effects including bruising, double vision, permanent facial numbness, uneven appearance and even blindness as well as reactions to the general anesthetic.
-Sometimes eyelid surgery which is much less invasive can really reduce the bulging appearance without actually moving the eyes back.
+There are possible side effects to this surgery, including bruising, double vision, permanent facial numbness, uneven appearance, and even blindness, as well as reactions to the general anesthetic.
+Sometimes eyelid surgery, which is much less invasive, can significantly reduce the bulging appearance without actually moving the eyes back.